atomicobject/source_control/one/01_slide.md

 !SLIDE bullets
 # But later...
-* We merge some changes from the server
+* You bring down some changes from the server

 !SLIDE bullets
 # svn update